astriaorg/astria/specs/bridge.md

 also has support for deposits and withdrawals via IBC, as well as support for various assets to be bridged to the rollup.

+## High-Level Overview

+### Sequencer-to-Rollup

+1. The bridge account is initialized on the sequencer with an associated rollup ID.
+2. The rollup modifies its consensus to register the sequencer-side bridge account for use in its state transition logic.
+3. Users then send sequencer-side transfers to the bridge account (either natively or using IBC), which are included in the rollup's block data as `Deposit` events.
+4. Mints to the user's rollup-side account are derived from the `Deposit`s included in the rollup block data.

+### Rollup-to-Sequencer

+1. The bridge withdrawer is registered with the sequencer-side bridge account, allowing it to make withdrawals from the bridge account.
+2. The withdrawal contract is deployed on the rollup, emitting `SequencerWithdrawal` and `Ics20Withdrawal` events when its `withdrawToSequencer` and `withdrawToIbcChain` functions are called, respectively.
+3. The bridge withdrawer watches for these events, converting them to the appropriate sequencer-side native or IBC withdrawals and batching them by rollup block.
+Batches are then submitted to the sequencer sequentially.

 ## Bridge Account Initialization

 1. A bridge account is initialized on the sequencer with an associated rollup ID, which is the rollup ID that the rollup reads its block data from.

-2. The rollup registers the sequencer bridge account for use in its state transition logic. `Deposit`s of the correct asset to the bridge account will be used to derive a mint of the corresponding tokens on the rollup, according to the metadata provided.
+2. The rollup modifies its consensus to register the sequencer bridge account for use in its state transition logic. `Deposit`s of the correct asset to the bridge account will be used to derive a mint of the corresponding tokens on the rollup, according to the metadata provided.

 - An example for "registering" the bridge account: [`astria-geth`](https://github.com/astriaorg/astria-geth/blob/09c27dc320570d9e1f58ea60325158f36d6a0309/genesis.json#L24)
 - An example for the mint derivation logic: [`astria-geth`](https://github.com/astriaorg/astria-geth/blob/09c27dc320570d9e1f58ea60325158f36d6a0309/grpc/execution/validation.go#L27)